Tag Archives: learning disabilities

 …my inability to read.

-But I was terrified of where that may land me.
+But I was terrified of where that might land me.
+A rubber room, perhaps?

-It was not until university that I discovered that I had a learning disability called dyslexia.
+It was not until university that I discovered I had a learning disability called dyslexia.

 Did they really think that they could pluck me from class for an hour and have me return without notice?